 On the second day of his visit to India, United States President Jimmy Carter praised his host country for restoring democracy and likened this achievement to the resignation of ex-president Richard Nixon over the Watergate scandal.

-On the second day of his visit to India, United States President Jimmy Carter praised his host country for restoring democracy and likened this achievement to the resignation of ex-president Richard Nixon over the Watergate scandal.
+Background: On the second day of his visit to India, United States President Jimmy Carter praised his host country for restoring democracy and likened this achievement to the resignation of ex-president Richard Nixon over the Watergate scandal.
 Although Mr Carter did not refer to former Indian Prime Minister Mrs Indira Gandhi or Mr Nixon my name, according to Reuters news agency the inference of his remarks were clear.
 "Not long ago, both of our people's governments passed through grave crises" he said, "In different ways the values for which so many lived and died were threatened, Indifferent ways and on opposite sides of the world, those values have been triumphant."

 Mr Carter was speaking at the Indian parliament.
 At the start of his address he made another comparison between India and the United States.